24 APR 2019 Article in Amsterdam newspaper Echo (p. 5)

 How this project came into being, and some reflections

-A colleague of mine organized a conference on literature of the Horn of Africa (click here for more information on the publication that followed) with a strong focus on the diaspora of that area of the world, and particularly on the English, Italian, and French languages.
-This project had a Eurocentric perspective, not only in linguistic and geographical terms (it was organized in Belgium which explains the French language focus), but also in historical terms, since these countries were former English and Italian colonies.
+A colleague of mine organized a conference on literature of the Horn of Africa (click here for information) with a strong focus on the diaspora of that area of the world, and particularly on publications in English, Italian, and French.
+The Eurocentric perspective of the conference was expressed not only in linguistic and geographical terms (it was organized in Belgium [French] by Italian experts [Italian] while English is the international academic language) but also in historical terms, since these countries were former British and Italian colonies.
 When he mentioned this conference to me, I wondered about the Dutch diasporic literature from that particular part of the world.
-After some research, I discovered that, even though there had been more attempts, merely three authors from the Horn of Africa had been able to publish in the Dutch language with a Dutch publisher.
+After some research, I discovered that, although there had been more attempts, three authors from the Horn of Africa had published in the Dutch language with a Dutch publisher.
 These were exclusively Somali people: Sayasin Hersi, Zeinab Yumale, and Yasmine Allas.
-This is partly explained by the fact that, compared to Ethiopians and Eritreans, there were and are many Somalis in the Netherlands, since it was one of the first countries to welcome Somali refugees after the beginning of the Somali Civil War in the beginning of the 1990s.
+This is at least partly explained by the fact that, compared to Ethiopians and Eritreans, there were and are many Somalis in the Netherlands, since it was one of the first countries to welcome Somali refugees after the beginning of the Somali Civil War in the beginning of the 1990s.

 After talking to these three authors, it became clear to me that some of them had suffered something that I would describe as a loss of language since Dutch publishers – having to take into account a rather limited group of readers, since the Netherlands is a small country – expected of them to write in a language that the publishers considered to be the ‘correct Dutch language’.
 Any kind of ‘accent’, as, for instance, Lulu Wang has become famous for in the Dutch literary context, was considered to be un-Dutch.
 Some of the Somali-Dutch authors felt that they had had to give up some of their specific literary language (metaphors, poetic usages of specific words, etc).
 I wondered if similar problematic situations occurred in other European contexts.